medvekoma/demo-cassandra/big-data-training-structure.md

   - Static Columns
   - Other limitations
 - Data Modeling
+  - Design by Query
   - Denormalization
     - 1 to many relationsips
   - Secondary Indexes
   - Data duplication
   - Modeling techniques
 - Conclusions
+  - Recommended for
+  - Not Recommended when
 - Hadoop Ecosystem
   - Not part of Hadoop
   - Cassandra FS ?
 (CFS is part of DSE)